 This course has already taken place.
 Are you interested in the outcomes of the event?
 As an AESIS+ member you have access to the materials of all our events.
 Read more about the AESIS+ membership here.

-Science communication is growing in importance to many universities and other research institutions, and it could play an increasingly important role in achieving societal impact of science.
-Because in order to generate more effective impact, it is important to consider how science is communicated, how it is perceived, whether the right research reaches the relevant audience, if the message is understood and whether it is trusted.
-These are all factors which determine the success of the impact of science on society.
+One of the new challenges for Science communicators is to contribute to the societal impact of scientific Research.
+In order to generate more effective impact, it is important to consider how science is communicated, how it is perceived, whether the right research reaches the relevant audience, if the message is understood and whether it is trusted.
+This course will help you to understand how science communication can be performed in such a way that it will reach (potential) users of scientific research in society.

 Librarians, Science funders, Policy makers, Press officers

 And other professionals involved in science communication